Interstellar (film)

-Interstellar is a 2014 epic science fiction film co-written, directed, and produced by Christopher Nolan.
-It stars Matthew McConaughey, Anne Hathaway, Jessica Chastain, Bill Irwin, Ellen Burstyn, Matt Damon, and Michael Caine.
-Set in a dystopian future where humanity is struggling to survive, the film follows a group of astronauts who travel through a wormhole near Saturn in search of a new home for mankind.
+Interstellar is a 2014 epic science fiction film directed by Christopher Nolan, who co-wrote the screenplay with his brother Jonathan Nolan.
+It features an ensemble cast led by Matthew McConaughey, Anne Hathaway, Jessica Chastain, Bill Irwin, Ellen Burstyn, and Michael Caine.
+Set in a dystopian future where Earth is suffering from catastrophic blight and famine, the film follows a group of astronauts who travel through a wormhole near Saturn in search of a new home for mankind.

-Brothers Christopher and Jonathan Nolan wrote the screenplay, which had its origins in a script Jonathan developed in 2007.
-Caltech theoretical physicist and 2017 Nobel laureate in Physics Kip Thorne was an executive producer, acted as a scientific consultant, and wrote a tie-in book, The Science of Interstellar.
-Cinematographer Hoyte van Hoytema shot it on 35 mm movie film in the Panavision anamorphic format and IMAX 70 mm.
-Principal photography began in late 2013 and took place in Alberta, Iceland, and Los Angeles.
-Interstellar uses extensive practical and miniature effects and the company Double Negative created additional digital effects.
+The screenplay had its origins in a script that Jonathan had developed in 2007 and was originally set to be directed by Steven Spielberg.
+Theoretical physicist Kip Thorne was an executive producer and scientific consultant on the film, and wrote the tie-in book The Science of Interstellar.
+It was Lynda Obst's final film as producer before her death.
+Cinematographer Hoyte van Hoytema shot it on 35 mm film in the Panavision anamorphic format and IMAX 70 mm.
+Filming began in late 2013 and took place in Alberta, Klaustur, and Los Angeles.
+Interstellar uses extensive practical and miniature effects, and the company DNEG created additional visual effects.

-Interstellar premiered on October 26, 2014, in Los Angeles.
+Interstellar premiered at the TCL Chinese Theatre on October 26, 2014, and was released in theaters in the United States on November 5, and in the United Kingdom on November 7.
 In the United States, it was first released on film stock, expanding to venues using digital projectors.
-The film had a worldwide gross over $677 million (and $773 million with subsequent re-releases), making it the tenth-highest grossing film of 2014.
-It received acclaim for its performances, direction, screenplay, musical score, visual effects, ambition, themes, and emotional weight.
-It has also received praise from many astronomers for its scientific accuracy and portrayal of theoretical astrophysics.
-Since its premiere, Interstellar gained a cult following, and now is regarded by many sci-fi experts as one of the best science-fiction films of all time.
-Interstellar was nominated for five awards at the 87th Academy Awards, winning Best Visual Effects, and received numerous other accolades.
+It was a commercial success, grossing $681 million worldwide during its initial theatrical run, and $769 million worldwide with subsequent releases, making it the 10th-highest-grossing film of 2014.
+The film received generally positive reviews from critics.
+Among its various accolades, Interstellar was nominated for five awards at the 87th Academy Awards, winning Best Visual Effects.